top of page

 To convert this potential energy into kinetic energy it is necessary to transfer water from the blue column into the heavier fluid in the red column, via a turbine generator, which converts the kinetic energy of the flowing water into mechanical or electrical power.

-Being miscible, the heavier fluid offers no resistance to this flow, allowing the mixture to be magnetically separated and returned to its respective columns in a continuous operation.
+Being miscible, the dense media offers no resistance to this flow, allowing the mixture to be magnetically separated and returned to its respective columns in a continuous operation.

-The point at which water is extracted from the blue column is deliberately set below the static balance level, causing g-force to continuously displace water upwards in a failing attempt to rebalance the system.
+The point at which water is extracted from the blue column is deliberately set below the static balance level, causing g-force to continuously displace water upwards in a failing attempt to rebalance the system, ensuring a continuous input of water to a height, or put another way, a continuous input of energy into the TerraForce system.

-In ECS operation the dense media is circulated in a loop by a low head pump to maintain it in suspension, via rising and down- coming columns.
+In ECS operation the dense media is circulated in a two column loop by a low head pump to maintain it in suspension, via rising and down- coming columns.
+This geometry ensures the maximum inlet pressure to the circulator, meaning it only has to maintain design media velocity and overcome pipe friction, calculated at 16% of gross electrical output.

 The action of discharging low pressure water from the turbine into the down-coming column dilutes the media, resulting in an imbalance, which G-force attempts to correct by making the diluted media rise or 'backup'.